 The Strategic Alliance has a vested interest in student supervision, an issue that transcends educational programs and impacts the profession of athletic training.
 The CAATE is involved from an educational standpoint, the BOC is involved from the regulatory perspective, and the NATA is concerned about issues affecting the athletic training profession.
 Athletic training services should be provided only by BOC-certified or otherwise regulated personnel or by students under the direct supervision of such personnel.
-Athletic training students should only travel with teams when directly supervised at all times by appropriately credentialed athletic trainers.
-The practice of an unsupervised student providing athletic training services replaces licensed athletic training staff with unregulated personnel.
+Athletic training students should only travel with teams when directly supervised at all times by appropriately credentialed athletic training staff with unregulated personnel.
 This is illegal in most states, and the practice is contrary to the safety and welfare of patients.
 Additionally, it is not in the best interest of the profession and therefore cannot be supported by the Strategic Alliance.